 12 Healthy Winter Squash Recipes to Squash Your HungerArticle posted in: Diet & Nutrition

-It’s winter so it must be winter squash season!
+It’s almost winter so it must be winter squash season!

 The produce section of your supermarket is stacked with acorn, butternut and spaghetti squash.
 These low-calorie but nutrient-dense vegetables (a misnomer because, like tomatoes, they’re actually fruit) can fill you up while delivering abundant quantities of fiber, vitamin A, potassium, magnesium and plant chemicals that may help you fight diabetes, heart disease and cancer, says Harvard T.H.
 Chan School of Public Health.